 This professional development program offers a range of opportunities for rising college seniors to:

-This program is funded by a grant from the United States Department of Agriculture Forest Service and managed in collaboration with North Carolina State University
+This program is funded by a grant from the United States Department of Agriculture Forest Service and managed in collaboration with North Carolina State University.

 2024 Program

-The 2024 program will bring together 10 undergraduate college students from across the country for a professional development experience in conjunction with Rally: The National Land Conservation Conference held September 25-28, 2024 (hold Sept.
-24 and 29 for travel days) in Providence, RI.
+The 2024 program will bring together 10 undergraduate college students from across the country for a professional development experience in conjunction with Rally: The National Land Conservation Conference held September 25-28, 2024, (hold Sept.
+24 and 29 for travel days) in Providence, R.I.
 The students will participate in a one-day seminar and attend the conference where they will have the opportunity to participate in field trips, numerous educational trainings and workshops and connect with professionals from across the nation.
 Additionally, each Scholar will be partnered with a mentor during the conference.
-The Scholars will be recognized at the conference, and one of the Scholars will be awarded a year-long, paid fellowship with a land trust, funding by the United States Forest Service.
+The Scholars will be recognized at the conference, and one of the Scholars will be awarded a year-long, paid fellowship with a land trust, funded by the United States Forest Service.

 In addition to in-person attendance at Rally, we ask that scholars attend two pre-Rally virtual meetings and three to four post-Rally virtual meetings focused on team building and professional development.
 These meetings will be scheduled to meet the availability of the cohort (likely late afternoon or early evening) and will be approximately one hour each in duration.

-Selected students will have travel and registration costs covered and will be notified of acceptance by June 7.
+Selected students will have travel and registration costs covered and will be notified of acceptance by June 7, 2024.
 As needed, the Alliance will provide a letter or complete forms to excuse students from class or work during their participation in the program.

 Apply now